servicepilot/TDSLink-NBA_for_zOS/Install.md

    2. Customize the started task.

-   3. The NBA for z/OS commercial version STC can be started automatically.

 ### 5. Define RACF authorization

    1. Define NBA for z/OS to RACF and authorize NBA for z/OS userid to use Open Edition Services.
 If necessary, contact your security administrator.